MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-understand-optimize-refresh.md

 #### Guidance for long refresh durations

-The first step to improve long refresh durations for dataflows is to build dataflows according to our [best practices](dataflows-best-practices.md).
+The first step to improve long refresh durations for dataflows is to build dataflows according to the [best practices](dataflows-best-practices.md).
 Notable patterns include:

 * Use [linked entities](/power-query/dataflows/linked-entities) for data that can be used later in other transformations.
 * [Use computed entities](/power-query/dataflows/computed-entities-scenarios) to cache data, reducing data loading and data ingestion burden on source systems.